 Note to drafters: Drafters must include both clause 7.5 Bank Guarantee for Performance and clause 7.7 Deed of Guarantee and Indemnity in the RFT.
 Although it is unlikely that both forms of security will be required, it may not be possible to determine the form of any required security until the preferred tenderer has been identified and the risk associated with the preferred tenderer has been fully assessed.

-Note to tenderers: Whether the Commonwealth requires both a bank guarantee in respect of the Contractor’s performance and a Deed of Guarantee and Indemnity (clause 7.7) will be determined during negotiations with the preferred tenderer, considering risks associated with the provision of the Services.
+Note to tenderers: Whether the Commonwealth requires both a bank guarantee in respect of the Contractor’s performance and a Deed of Guarantee and Indemnity (clause 7.7) will be determined during negotiations with the preferred tenderer, considering risks associated with the provision of the Supplies

 If the Commonwealth determines that it does not require a security, the amount nominated for a security within the tender response will not be included in any resultant Contract.